What are the top Retail Cybersecurity challenges?

 These IT solutions (mostly platform-based services) use these technologies to secure retail operations:

-• Real-time User Monitoring (RUM): Organizations need real-time visibility into customer interactions across channels and platforms.
-RUM merges front-end and back-end data to monitor the end-user experience, prioritize security issues and help organizations make faster, more accurate decisions.
+• Real-time User Monitoring (RUM): Organisations need real-time visibility into customer interactions across channels and platforms.
+RUM merges front-end and back-end data to monitor the end-user experience, prioritise security issues and help organisations make faster, more accurate decisions.

 For example, members of Magecart and other digital skimming groups can damage or steal stored consumer data.
 These types of vulnerability can be approached with real-time Content Security Policy (CSP) software.
 CSP defends against the injection of malicious code by using clearly defined access permissions.